 Mergers and Acquisitions

-Foot Locker is looking to get a leg up in Germany as it chases after the strongest economy in Europe.
-To this end, the footwear retailer acquired Runners Point Warenhandelsges, a specialty athletic store and online retailer headquartered in Recklinghausen, Germany in July 2013.
-The deal, valued at 72 million Euros ($94 million), gives Foot Locker shops in Germany that operate under the Runners Point and Sidestep banners, as well as stores in the Netherlands, Austria, and Switzerland.
+In 2013, the footwear retailer acquired Runners Point Warenhandelsges, a specialty athletic store and online retailer headquartered in Recklinghausen, Germany, as it continued its expansion plans into the strongest economy in Europe.
+The deal, valued at €72 million Euros ($94 million), gave Foot Locker shops in Germany that operated under the Runners Point and Sidestep banners, as well as stores in the Netherlands, Austria, and Switzerland.

 The purchase of CCS, a direct marketer of skateboard and snowboard equipment, apparel, and footwear that targets teenage boys, helped boost the company's online presence.
-CSS also operates more than 20 retail shops, an increase of about 10 locations since it was acquired in 2008.